 The Research Team of the TYJI is comprised of University faculty, students, and the TYJI Director of Research.
 The Research Team is an active participant at the JJPOC meetings and a primary research partner.
-The following list includes research projects that are in progress:
+The following is a list of ongoing research projects: